Jadog1/Prayer-ML-Tracker/readme.md

 This is still an active work in progress!

 In specific, this project uses NLP to:
-- Link prayer requests to hisorical prayer requests for an automated way of keeping track of prayeers.
+- Link prayer requests to hisorical prayer requests for an automated way of keeping track of prayers.
 - Link prayer requests to bible verses for a daily verse.
 - Link prayer requests to GotQuestions
 - Use sentimental analysis to track how a person is doing over time.
+- Use survival analysis to track attendence (I could also just do a time series here -- TBD)

 ## Ideas